ostis-ai/ostis-ai.github.io/README.md

 ## Introduction

-OSTIS-AI is an open-source initiative dedicated to developing and promoting **Open Semantic Technology for Intelligent Systems** (**OSTIS**).
-This technology aims to create semantically compatible intelligent systems that can seamlessly integrate various types of knowledge and problem-solving models, enabling them to adapt and solve new problems efficiently.
+**OSTIS-AI** is an open-source initiative focused on developing and promoting **Open Semantic Technology for Intelligent Systems (OSTIS)**.
+This technology enables the creation of semantically compatible intelligent systems that can seamlessly integrate various types of knowledge and problem-solving models, allowing them to adapt and solve new problems efficiently.

 ---

 ## Why OSTIS?

-OSTIS (Open Semantic Technology for Intelligent Systems) isn't just another AI project; it's an open-source technology designed to revolutionize how we build intelligent systems.
+OSTIS is not just another AI project; it's an open-source technology designed to revolutionize how we build intelligent systems.
 The primary goal of OSTIS is to address the limitations of current intelligent systems, which are often monolithic, difficult to modify, and expensive to develop.

-By providing a universal framework for representing information using **SC-code** (Semantic Computer code), OSTIS enables the creation of modular, reusable components that can be easily combined across different systems.
+By providing a universal framework for representing information using **SC-code (Semantic Computer code)**, OSTIS enables the creation of modular, reusable components that can be easily combined across different systems.

 ### Key Advantages of OSTIS: